Bet-Zero/BetTracker/REFACTORING_SUMMARY.md

 ## What You Can Do Now

-### Option 1: Keep Both Systems (Transition Period)
-- v2 system is now active and working
-- Old system still exists but isn't used
-- Remove old files when you're comfortable

-### Option 2: Complete the Migration
-- Delete deprecated files:
-  - `parsing/parsers/fanduel.ts`
-  - `parsing/normalizeBet.ts`
-  - `parsing/rawBetTypes.ts`
-  - `parsing/convertFinalRowToBet.ts`
-  - `services/importer.ts`
-  - `parsing/pageProcessor.ts`
-- Rename v2 files to remove the "-v2" suffix

-### Option 3: Add DraftKings Support
+### Option 1: Add DraftKings Support
-- Create `parsing/parsers/draftkings-v2.ts` following the same pattern
+- Create `parsing/parsers/draftkings.ts` following the same pattern as `fanduel.ts`
 - Add fixture HTML file for testing
-- Update `pageProcessor-v2.ts` to route to DraftKings parser
+- Update `pageProcessor.ts` to route to DraftKings parser

 ## Key Takeaway